Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 ### Visualizing the data

-Any of the loaded data sets can be visualized, with a couple of choices for number of displayed images and the images choosen randomly.
+Any of the loaded data sets can be visualized, with a couple of choices for number of displayed images and the images are choosen randomly.

 ![](https://github.com/Svanteberg/DeepLearningCourse_UMU/blob/master/Lab1/Images/Data_visualization.png)